fernandopalafox/fernandopalafox.github.io/content/writing/slave_morality.md

 On the other hand, I'm trying to get better at noticing when I'm doing things because it's what my identity says I "should" do.
 Am I doing X because I want to fulfill the role of the "high-potential smart person" or because I am genuinely curiosity?
 I find that the latter builds up a lot of pressure and leaves very little margin for error before careening into psychological self-flagellation.
-A conversation with Sasha Chapin a couple months ago was very helpful in cluing me into the deep aversion I had for failure: I really did not want to fail in any way whatsoever, but that led me to either being overly conservative, or overly harsh with myself when I made mistakes.
+A conversation with Sasha Chapin a couple months ago was very helpful in cluing me about the deep aversion I had for failure: I really did not want to fail in any way whatsoever, but that led me to be either being overly conservative, or very harsh with myself when I made mistakes.

 In any case, I'll continue reading, meditating, and learning and I'll report back in a couple months.
 Thank you for reading.